acairns/acairns.co.uk/_posts/value-object-or-dto.md

 ```

 The constructor of this object takes in an `int` and a `string`.
-Can we consider these strict enough to protect business rules?
-As we've seen above, an `int` could be `-1`, `0` or `10`.
-Strings could also be blank with `''` and, in this context, would be invalid if it didn't match a currency code.
+Can we consider this typing enough to protect business rules?

+As we discussed before, an `int` could be `-1`, `0` or `10`.
+Strings could also be blank with `''` and, by the looks of this context, would be invalid if it didn't match a currency code.
 It depends on your business, but I'm going to say _no_.

 Is `Money` immutable?
 Yes - perhaps this is our first clue this could be a Value Object!
 We can see both `$amount` and `$currency` are _readonly_ without any public methods which could mutate their state.

 Does this mean we have a Value Object?
 Unfortunately, I don't think so.
-Immutability, as much as it is a key principle when designing Value Objects, is far from unique.
-It's entirely possible to design a `DTO` to be immutable - for example, we could have a `SendMoneyRequest` which, once it hits our system from the outside, we do not want to change.
+Immutability, as much as it is a key principle when designing Value Objects, it is not unique to them.
+It's entirely possible to design a `DTO` to be immutable - for example, we could have a `TransferMoneyRequest` which, once it hits our system from the outside, we do not want it's values to change.

 ## Intent

-We don't know enough about `Money` to determine what it is used for.
-If trying to identify if an object is a Value Object or a DTO, we need to understand the role it plays within our system.

-For Value Objects, they are intended to measure, quantify or describe something important within our domain.
-For DTOs, they are intended to transfer data from one place to another.
+So far we've only looked inside (the limited) class definition to try to determine if `Money` is a DTO or a Value Object.
+We have struggled because DTOs and Value Objects can sometimes look very similar.
+We simply don't know enough about `Money` to determine what it is.

-How can we add intent to the `Money` object to help our fellow engineers?
+How could we have revealed intent within the `Money` object to help our fellow engineers?

 - Naming\
-Perhaps the most useful tool at our disposal, as engineers, is how we name things.
-In order to create an example which could be a Value Object or a DTO, the name of class was intentionally vague.
-When we're naming our classes we should take the opportunity to reveal the intent, if we can.
+Perhaps the most useful tool we have as engineers is how we name things.
+When thinking about an example I could use for this article which could be a Value Object or a DTO - I ensured name of class was intentionally vague.
+When we're naming our classes we should take the opportunity to reveal intent, if we can.

 - Namespace\
 I intentionally did not include a namespace as it makes it much simpler to determine if an object is a DTO or a Value Object.
 For example, you'll more likely find Value Objects within a _Domain_ layer.
 You'll also more likely find Commands within an _Application_ layer.

-## Gun to the head...
+Where your object is placed within your system helps reveal intent.

+The difference between them is how they are used on the outside.
+Their reason for existing.
+Their intent.

+Value Objects measure, quantify or describe something important within our domain.
+DTOs transfer data from one place to another.

+## Opinion

 Many times articles have no choice than to explain tradeoffs and end articles with _"it depends"_.
 After all, there are no one-size-fits-all solutions.
 However, I thought I'd stick my neck out and share my opinion and why I reach that conclusion.